UNOCapstone2024/ccPathwaySearch/README.md

 ## Release Notes
 Include a section called, "Release notes" - explain what is working in this submission (add explanation if this is not consistent with the milestone as described in the Project Plan)

+### m1
+The basis for stacked search TypeScript modifications complete.
+Testing has begun.

+### m2
 The project has met all of the goals for milestone two except the mobile design.
-All other enhancements have been met as of March 21st
+All other enhancements have been met as of March 21st.
+Basically, initially proposed enchancements implemented

+### m3
+Responsive design basis set in place.
+Carousel mentioned in meetings but not yet implemented.
+Support for dark-mode.

+### m4
+Responsive design finished, carousel implemented but not deployed, basis for deployment strategy set in place and a few test deploys have taken place.

+### m5
+All testing complete, all features in scope complete, successful dev.unomaha deploy.

+### SEE THE GITHUB RELEASES FOR MORE DETAILS PER RELEASE

 0.1.0 - Deployment testing.
 Forms working, but lacks responseive design and input blocking 0.1.1 - Forms working, responsive design working, and input blocking.
 0.1.2 - Form styling done + final responsive design styling + carousel + dark mode

 ## Alternative branches
-- feature-static-webpage
-    - Branch was used as a testing ground for figuring out the structure of the site, work was taken from here and used in this branch.
-    - Code will not be used at this time
-- develop
-    - Used as a merge point for all feature-* branches
-- main
-    - Used for completed, fully functional versions of the site
+- All other branches are feature branches contributing to `main`